 Preserving your family’s wealth for future generations

-Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Michael Gerity of Estate Planning Pros can help with all aspects of your estate plan.
+Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Bankruptcy and Estate Planning Pros can help with all aspects of your estate plan.
 Mr. Gerity possesses in-depth knowledge about all aspects of trusta and estate issues, including:

 - Estate Planning